suryabhupa/MADbot/README.md

 Same strategy as before; slightly less conserative bot with bounds (that don't seem to work).
 Uses ``utils.py``.

 ### MADbotv1.5
-Fixes the bug where bot doesn't initiate bet.
+Fixed the bug where bot doesn't initiate bet.
 Updates thresholds based on previous data.
 Adds potsize check on preflop and more (controlled) randomness in the strategy decision.

+### MADbotv2.0
+Removes pokereval library's hand eval calulations.
+Instead uses pre-trained neural networks to get probability of winning.
+Some thresholds changed.

+### MADbotv2.1
+Updated thresholds and some structure based on empirical runs against 1.5